 CrossHope Chapel is dumping the dove in 2019.
 The dove logo, that is, because we will have a new unique logo.
-Our new logo is an encircled cross and opened Bible, and it will be replacing the Calvary Chapel dove.
+Our new logo is an encircled cross and opened Bible, and it will be replacing the use of the Calvary Chapel dove.

 CrossHope Chapel is still a Calvary Chapel church in philosophy, practice, and doctrinal distinctives.
 Since 2017 we have gratefully been part of the Calvary Global Network of churches and as a community of churches committed to Great Commission engagement, we are happy to stay connected in that network.
 As we started 2018 we received official permission to use the trademarked Calvary Chapel dove logo.
 It was a high honor and a great privilege to be able to use that dove logo.

 While we appreciate the Calvary Chapel dove logo, we recognized that its value dating back to the California Jesus Movement of the 70’s does not actually reflect the Holy Spirit’s leading in our own Alabama community, mission, and church today.
 We have no business in the Calvary Chapel split, though the dove logo seemed to make it feel that we did, and we are not interested in putting new wine into old wine skins.

-So in 2019 we are launching a new logo for CrossHope Chapel that will more accurately display who we are and what we stand for as a Bible Church, called by the Lord Jesus Christ to our own local harvest.
+So in 2019 we are launching a new logo for CrossHope Chapel that will more accurately display who we are and what we stand for as a church called by the Lord Jesus Christ to our own local harvest.

 Our new logo is an encircled cross and Bible.
 There are three aspects to our logo that we hope it communicates…